Title IX

 Resources and Help

-Mount Saint Mary College is committed to the safety and well-being of all students, faculty, staff, administrators, and visitors, and we strive for an environment that is free of all forms of sexual discrimination.
+Mount Saint Mary College is committed to the safety and well-being of all students, faculty, staff, administrators, and visitors, and we strive for an environment that is free of all forms of sex-based discrimination.
 However, if you or someone you know is the victim of sexual assault or discrimination, we want to help.
 Resources are available both on and off-campus.
 Our policies allow for both an informal and formal grievance procedure, depending on the circumstances.

 Resources

 Resources are available both on and off-campus.
 You may choose whatever resource(s) you feel most comfortable with.
-For available resources, please see this list of Resources for Victims of Sexual Misconduct
+For available resources, please see this list of Resources for Victims of Sexual Misconduct.

 Campus Experiences Survey